Full guide: how are robots used in agriculture in 2024?

 Their increasing presence promises to improve efficiency, precision, and overall productivity within the farming sector, potentially addressing challenges such as labor shortages, resource constraints, and the need for sustainable practices.

-WHAT IS THE DIFFERENCE BETWEEN ROBOTS, ROBOTICS, AND AUTOMATION?
+DIFFERENCE BETWEEN ROBOTS, ROBOTICS, AND AUTOMATION

 While all interrelated, agricultural robots, robotics, and automation represent distinct concepts within the agricultural landscape.
 Agribots are the physical machines, specifically designed for farming tasks like planting, milking, or harvesting.